espressif/esp-idf/docs/en/api-reference/system/ota.rst

 The description of the rollback process when :ref:`CONFIG_BOOTLOADER_APP_ROLLBACK_ENABLE` option is enabled:

-* The new application successfully downloaded and :cpp:func:`esp_ota_set_boot_partition` function makes this partition bootable and sets the state ``ESP_OTA_IMG_NEW``.
+* The new application is successfully downloaded and :cpp:func:`esp_ota_set_boot_partition` function makes this partition bootable and sets the state ``ESP_OTA_IMG_NEW``.
 This state means that the application is new and should be monitored for its first boot.
 * Reboot :cpp:func:`esp_restart`.
 * The bootloader checks for the ``ESP_OTA_IMG_PENDING_VERIFY`` state if it is set, then it will be written to ``ESP_OTA_IMG_ABORTED``.
 * The bootloader selects a new application to boot so that the state is not set as ``ESP_OTA_IMG_INVALID`` or ``ESP_OTA_IMG_ABORTED``.
 * The bootloader checks the selected application for ``ESP_OTA_IMG_NEW`` state if it is set, then it will be written to ``ESP_OTA_IMG_PENDING_VERIFY``.
-This state means that the application requires confirmation of its operability, if this does not happen and a reboot occurs, this state will be overwritten to ``ESP_OTA_IMG_ABORTED`` (see above) and this application will no longer be able to start, i.e. there will be a rollback to the previous work application.
+This state means that the application requires confirmation of its operability, if this does not happen and a reboot occurs, this state will be overwritten to ``ESP_OTA_IMG_ABORTED`` (see above) and this application will no longer be able to start, i.e. there will be a rollback to the previous working application.
 * A new application has started and should make a self-test.
 * If the self-test has completed successfully, then you must call the function :cpp:func:`esp_ota_mark_app_valid_cancel_rollback` because the application is awaiting confirmation of operability (``ESP_OTA_IMG_PENDING_VERIFY`` state).
 * If the self-test fails then call :cpp:func:`esp_ota_mark_app_invalid_rollback_and_reboot` function to roll back to the previous working application, while the invalid application is set ``ESP_OTA_IMG_INVALID`` state.